 Exam timing is based on the number of questions in the exam.
-If you take a break, the exam clock is not stopped - which means you will have less time to spend on the question for review, and go on to the next question.
-When you have finished the exam and there is still time left, go back to the questions that you flagged and review them by clicking on the "Review Flagged" button (see Appendix D).
+If you take a break, the exam clock is not stopped - which means you will have less time to spend on your exam.

 Guessing

 Exam scores are based upon the total number of correct answers.
 Therefore, it is to your advantage to answer every question, even if that means selecting an answer of which you are not sure.
 You must indicate some response to each question before the computer will proceed to the next question.